Deviled eggs

 Melt In Your Mouth Pie Submitted by: Pat Heldenbrand

 This makes a pretty holiday pie.
-For an added touch you can tint some
+For an added touch you

 coconut green and sprinkle it on top.
 Originally submitted to